braze-inc/braze-docs/_includes/campaign_analytics.md

 ###### Limitations

-- Estimated Real Open Rate is only available in campaigns.
-This metric is not reported in Current events.
+- Estimated Real Open Rate is being gradually rolled out and may not appear in your campaign analytics just yet.
-- This metric is not retroactively calculated for past campaigns.
+- Additionally, Estimated Real Open Rate is:

-{% alert note %}
+   - Only available in campaigns
-This metric is being gradually rolled out and may not appear in your campaign analytics just yet.
+   - Not reported in Current events
-{% endalert %}
+   - Not retroactively calculated for past campaigns

 {% elsif include.channel == "in-app message" %}